 • GMTI (Ground Moving Target Indication) capability.

 To provide improved system responsiveness and NRT capability in particular, the TSX-NG system will use a network of main and external ground stations including polar station(s), reception services provided by Direct Access Partners and correspondingly a high bandwidth network to reduce overall product delivery time significantly.
 Compared to the TerraSAR-X mission, the upcoming TSX-NG mission will also support significantly more order deadlines per day.
 The order deadlines follow the uplink opportunities, which in turn are driven by the implemented station scenario.
-Also, the time from order deadline to scheduled uplink opportunities will be shortened significantly.
+Also, the time from the order deadline to scheduled uplink opportunities will be shortened significantly.